St Clement Danes: Seventeenth-century rebuilding

-St Clement's was rebuilt between 1680 and 1682 to a design by Sir Christopher Wren, incorporating the existing tower which was reclad.
-The new church was constructed from Portland Stone, with an apse at the east end.
+St Clement Danes was rebuilt between 1680 and 1682 to a design by Sir Christopher Wren, incorporating the existing tower which was reclad.
+The new church was constructed from Portland stone, with an apse at the east end.

 A steeple was added to the tower in 1719 by James Gibbs.

 The interior has galleries on three sides supported by square pillars, continued above gallery level as Corinthian columns, supporting, in turn, a barrel-vaulted ceiling.
 Wren used the same scheme again at St James's Church, Piccadilly, begun two years later.
 Above the galleries, each bay has a cross vault, allowing the building to be lit from large round-headed windows on the upper level.

 Later history

 William Webb Ellis, often credited with the invention of Rugby football in 1823, was once rector of the church and is commemorated by a memorial tablet.

 In 1844, St. Clement Danes School was constructed on land on Houghton Road, Holborn which the churchwardens had purchased in 1552.
 It opened in 1862 and remained there until 1928, then moved to Shepherd's Bush until 1975, when it was finally re-established as a comprehensive school in Chorleywood, Hertfordshire.

-The church was almost destroyed by German bombs during the London Blitz on 10 May 1941.
-The outer walls, the tower and Gibbs's steeple survived the bombing, but the interior was gutted by fire.
+The church was almost destroyed by Luftwaffe bombing raids during the Blitz on 10 May 1941.
+The outer walls, the tower and Gibbs's steeple survived the raids, but the interior was gutted by fire.
 As a result of the blaze, the church's ten bells fell to the ground.
 Subsequently, they were placed in storage and were recast after the war.

 As the Central Church of the Royal Air Force

 Following an appeal for funds by the Royal Air Force, the church was completely restored under the supervision of Sam Lloyd.
-It was re-consecrated on 19 October 1958 to become the Central Church of the Royal Air Force.
+In 1958, St Clement Danes Church was reconsecrated in the presence of Her Majesty Queen Elizabeth II and his Royal Highness Prince Philip Duke of Edinburgh as the Central Church of the Royal Air Force.

 As part of the rebuilding, the following inscription was added under the restored Royal coat of arms: